eaobservatory/hedwig/doc/user/invitation.rst

 Then you will see a page giving the details of the invitation you have received.
-Don't worry if the details aren't quite right --- you will be able to edit your profile after accepting the invitation.
+Don't worry if the details aren't quite right --- you will be able to edit your profile after applying the invitation to your account.
-Press the "Accept invitation" button to continue.
+Press the "Apply invitation to account" button to continue.

 .. image:: image/invitation_accept.png